MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 In a nutshell, the game developer:

 1. Periodically calls a function from `grug.c`, which will recompile any modified mods, and will store the modified mods in an array.
-2. Loops over this array, and copies the data and functions from these modified mods.
+2. Loops over this array, and copies the data and functions from these modified mods into their own game.

 So the game might have a Gun class, and the modified mod might up the firerate of the gun, and have a different <span style="color:#C3E88D">`on_fire`</span> function.